pipe-cd/tutorial/tutorial/content/en/40-deploy/deploy.md

 4-4.
 A new deployment will start in a few minutes.
 > **Note**: That happened because your Piped detected a new commit that has not been deployed yet and triggered the new deployment.

+> **Note**: We recommend deploying by above flow in order to keep your Git repository as Single Source of Truth even though you can deploy by a `SYNC` button on console.